 12. to do the same with leaves and flowers of 6 forest trees

-This 120 page freebie will work beautifully with the upcoming Gentle + Classical Nature program for children ages 3-7, but is also an EXCELLENT stand alone resource for children through high school.
+This 120 page Nature Collection Journal will work beautifully with the upcoming Gentle + Classical Nature program for children ages 3-7, but is also an EXCELLENT stand alone resource for children through high school.

 In this FREE "Nature Collection Notebook", you will find the following: